|Posing with a "Rabbit" and a "Bunny" at

 in the bartending community for so many years, Kellie is often called upon for her

-and bar owners all over Southern California, setting the highest standards for the industry.
+staff and bar owners all over Southern California, setting the highest standards for

-The bartender turned cocktail coach uses simple methods of instruction that can turn
+the industry.
+The bartender turned cocktail coach uses simple methods of instruction

 Her wealth of knowledge is invaluable and has helped many novices understand a